diablodale/dp.docs/docs/_max/attributes/skeldepth.md

     - "@skeldepth 1"
 ---

-Enable skeleton joint output from the fifth outlet in depthmap coordinates.
+Skeleton joint output from the fifth outlet in depthmap coordinates.
 This output does not provide orientation.
 Output format (native Max messages, OSC protocol, etc.) is determined by [`@skeletonformat`](skeletonformat.md).